carlamendescms/carlamendescms/README.md

 ## Hi everyone, I'm Carla Mendes! 👋

-I'm passionate about innovation and technology. 👩‍💻❤️‍🔥

-I'm Computer Science Bachelors.
+I'm passionate about innovation and technology. 👩‍💻❤️‍🔥 I'm Computer Science Bachelors.
 I have more than 6 years of experience with requirements analysis for software development.

-I want to work as a ✨Data Scientist✨
+Now, I want to work as a ✨Data Scientist✨ and I'm studying to achieve this goal.

-👀 I am very curious.
-In my jobs, I developed reports with SQL scripts in Microsoft SQL Server and Oracle.
-I developed BI dashboards in data visualization tools as Qlik Sense and Power BI.

 In 2021, I started my studies in Data Science.
-I studied in Data Analytics Bootcamp (260 hours) by WoMakersCode.
-I'm learning MBA in Big Data and Data Analytics.
-I also study Data Analysis Certification (240 hours) by Laboratoria and IBM.
+I studied in a Data Analytics Bootcamp (260 hours) by WoMakersCode.
+I also obtained a Data Analysis Certification (240 hours) from Laboratoria and IBM.
+I'm studying MBA in Big Data and Data Analytics.

 ## Where can you find me?